|

 Technical principles

-- The Time: Exposure time and movement, manual
+- Time: Exposure time and movement, manual adjustment.

-adjustment.
 The histogram as a tool.
-How are exposure time and
+How are exposure time and focal

-- The aperture: How open or closed should it be?
+- Aperture: How open or closed should it be?
+Light

 relationship.